williamking1221/P2---Markov-Part-1/README.md

 ## Developing the `WordGram` Class

 ### What is a `WordGram`
-You will implement a class callsed `WordGram` that represents a sequence of words (represented as strings), just like a Java String represents a sequence of characters.
+You will implement a class called `WordGram` that represents a sequence of words (represented as strings), just like a Java String represents a sequence of characters.
 Just as the Java String class is an immutable sequence of characters, the `WordGram` class you implement will be an immutable sequence of strings.
 Immutable means that once a WordGram object has been created, it cannot be modified.
 You cannot change the contents of a `WordGram` object.
 However, you can create a new WordGram from an existing `WordGram`.

 The number of strings contained in a `WordGram` is sometimes called the *order* of the WordGram, and we sometimes call the `WordGram` an *order-k* WordGram, or a *k-gram* -- the term used in the Markov program you'll implement for Part 2.
 You can expand below to see some examples of order-3 `WordGram` objects.